 - Are still researching possible solutions to their problem

 - Express interest in your company by visiting your site

-- Take actions like downloading content assets, clicking ads or placing items in the carts
+- Take actions like downloading content assets, clicking ads, or adding items to their carts

 - Complete your lead capture form

-- Read your blogs and open your marketing emails
+- Read your blog posts and open your marketing emails

 - Contact your company with questions